 I have always wondered where my reverence for the aesthetics of the Asian Arts and Asian Cultures originated.
 Why, as a kid, I was eating raw fish with chopsticks when the rest of my family members were eating fish sticks with forks.
-Why I looked longingly at the Geisha dolls in their glass cages in the gift shop on the Monterey Pier, while having no interest in Barbie.
-I wasn’t born into an Asian culturea.
-I was just drawn to it.
+I looked longingly at the Geisha dolls in their glass cages in the gift shop on the Monterey Pier, while having no interest in Barbie.
+Though I had little exposure to Asian culture, I was just drawn to it.
 In my quest to learn more about the Asian arts, culture and philosophy, I have discovered the complex and the exquisite; the subtle nuances of the Tea Ceremony, Ikebana and Calligraphy, the elegance of the Geisha and the graceful flow of the Kimono.
 These are but a few manifestations of the Asian Arts that demonstrate the highest level of refinement of those endeavors.
 I am fascinated by the singular quality of these art forms and continue to study them for a greater understanding of the sentiment and emotional quality they invoke in the observer.
-As a teen, I became aware of the European Arts, specifically, the paintings of the Old Masters, like Velasquez, Rembrandt and Sargent.
-Again, like before with the Asian Arts, I was captivated by their beauty and the skill required in their creation.
+When I became aware of the European Arts and the paintings of the Old Masters, including Velasquez, the Renaissance artists , Rembrandt and Sargent, as with the Asian Arts, I was captivated by their beauty and the skill required in their creation.
 For the past 20 years I have studied and trained to achieve the skill and knowledge of the Old Master’s techniques and methods so that I too might create something of enduring value.
 My intention is to capture the essence of the Asian aesthetic in the most reverent manner using the timeless techniques of the European Old Masters.
-Combining my deep interest in the Asian Arts and Culture with the determination to achieve the expertise to create museum quality paintings has led me herea.
+Combining my deep interest in the Asian Arts and Culture with the determination to achieve the expertise to create museum quality paintings has led me here.

 Prior to working with John Frederick Murray, I studied painting at the Art Institute of Chicago where I learned to copy the works of the 17th century Dutch Painters.